 The Great Imitator

 The Borrelia burgdorferi (Bb) spirochete is an evasive organism which can penetrate virtually any organ or system in the body, including the brain and central nervous system, joints, muscles and heart.
 Lyme disease symptoms may be similar to other medical conditions, making diagnosing a challenge.
 Lyme disease mimics many other health concerns such as multiple sclerosis, arthritis, chronic fatigue syndrome, fibromyalgia, ALS, ADHD and even Alzheimer’s disease.
 Interestingly, despite debilitating symptoms, many Lyme patients outwardly appear quite healthy, which is why Lyme disease has also been called “the invisible illness“and “the great imitator.”

-In 1981 the cause, a spiral shaped bacteria called Borrelia burgdorferi (B. burgdorferi) was discovered, yet not many in conventional medicine knew what to do with this newly discovered bacteria.
+In 1981 the cause, a spiral-shaped bacteria called Borrelia burgdorferi (B. burgdorferi) was discovered, yet not many in conventional medicine knew what to do with this newly discovered bacteria.
 This spirochete is now known to be able to invade every organ in the body.
-It has now become far more prevalent than AIDS and West Nile virus and is showing up in states where Lyme has never been known to exist.
-We now know that isn’t just carried by ticks.
-It can be found in semen, vaginal fluid, breast milk, saliva, tear ducts and even the blood supply.
-Co-infections are growing and Lyme is now recognized by some to be a mutating disease.
-There is also suggestion that we need to label Lyme as an STD because teens are giving it to each other through unprotected sex.
+It has now become far more prevalent than AIDS and the West Nile virus and shows up in states where Lyme has never been known to exist.
+We now know that it’s not only ticks that carry Lyme.
+It can be found in semen, vaginal fluid, breast milk, saliva, tear ducts, and even the blood supply.
+Co-infections are growing, and some now recognize Lyme to be a mutating disease.
+There is also some suggestion that we need to label Lyme as an STD because teens are giving it to each other through unprotected sex.